 He and the woman both sent him scathing looks at the same time.

-“I have a class in twenty minutes,” she said, turning to him once more.
+“I have a class in half an hour,” she said, turning to him once more.

 Loki grinned.
 “The teacher’s lounge has an espresso machine and is only a short walk from this building.
 I believe the science buildings are not too far either?”